Red Hen Publications

 This same sort of problem applies when Dobby finally shows up with Lucius Malfoy at the final confrontation.
 The true reason he is there is to collect his reward, and to make it sure that everyone knows who his master is, and who was behind that year’s uproar.
 But it isn’t ever explained why he is there inside the story.
 I understand that in the original Bloomsbury edition, he was simply there without even the excuse of being in the middle of polishing Lucius’s shoes while he was wearing them.
 That was an addition on the part of the editorial team at Scholastic, and at least sort-of makes a believable excuse for it.

-Now if this book hadn’t been aimed quite so solidly at the kiddie end of the market, and Rowling had chosen to amp up the mystery/suspense element of the story, we might have had Harry catch a glimpse of Dobby at #4, or even at the Burrow, and not know who (or what) he was.
-In fact, Harry might have caught a glimpse of Dobby more than once, without Dobby actually confronting Harry, confessing to stealing his mail, and making wild speeches about mysterious plots.
+If the book hadn’t been aimed quite so solidly at the kiddie end of the market, and Rowling had chosen to amp up the mystery/suspense element of the story, we might have had Harry catch a glimpse of Dobby at #4, or even at the Burrow, and not know who (or what) he was.
+In fact, Harry might have caught a glimpse of Dobby more than once, without Dobby actually confronting Harry, confessing to stealing his mail, or making wild speeches about mysterious plots.

 However, by this time, I believe that — inside the story — Dobby had been ordered to watch Harry and to tell his master when Harry was going to be in Diagon Alley to buy his school supplies.
 (And Dobby would have let himself be glimpsed.
 You do not see an Elf unless he wants you to) In that case, Harry would even have caught a glimpse of Dobby at the Weasleys’ (since Dobby would still be watching him) and we could let the twins’ explain what a House Elf is then.